Waffle fabric: Characteristics

 The "face" is a weaver's term that refers to whether the warp or weft dominates the fabric.
-The three-dimensional face/texture of waffle make it more absorbent and a useful fabric.
-Waffle fabric is usually made of cotton or microfibre and is woven in a way that makes it very absorbent.
-The waffle weave also allows air to flow through the fabric so that it dries quickly.
+The three-dimensional face/texture of waffle make it more absorbent, useful for absorbing liquids, typically as a towel.
+Waffle fabric is usually made of cotton or microfibre, sometimes of linen, and is woven in a way that makes it very absorbent.
+The waffle weave allows air to flow through the fabric so that it dries quickly.
 Waffle fabrics are made in a range of weights.

+Some towels are made in light weights with waffle weave on one side, terry on the other, sometimes described as terry waffle or hybrid waffle.
+They are claimed to combine the comfort of terry with the quick drying of waffle.

 Uses

-Waffle fabric is used in apparel, bathrobes, dish towels, and wipes for cleaning surfaces.
-The texture makes it more absorbent.
+The texture of waffle fabric makes it more absorbent than other weaves, making it suitable as an alternative to terry towelling for bathrobes, towels, and wipes for cleaning surfaces.
+It is also used for apparel.